Honda CRF1000L Africa Twin 2019

-• New intake design and exhaust aid mid-range response • New exhaust also designed to improve engine note • New lighter balance shaft weight • New lithium-ion battery saves 2.3 kg and enhances durability • Power is smooth and consistent, with linear torque delivery • Assist/slipper clutch helps upshifts and downshifts
+• Intake design and exhaust aid mid-range response • Exhaust also designed to improve engine note • Lighter balance shaft weight • Lithium-ion battery saves 2.3 kg and enhances durability • Power is smooth and consistent, with linear torque delivery • Assist/slipper clutch helps upshifts and downshifts

-• Wet weight 2kg lighter at 230kg (MT version) • Rider footepgs and pillion footpeg hangers redesigned for off-road use • Stainless steel spokes improve durability and ease of care • New Emergency Stop Signal function for rear indicators
+• Rider footepgs and pillion footpeg hangers designed for off-road use • Stainless steel spokes improve durability and ease of care • Emergency Stop Signal function for rear indicators

 The secret to the Africa Twin’s wide-ranging abilities starts with its engine, which has to perform in off-road situations as well as on-road, over long-range tours, short commutes and all points in between.
 As such, it provides an optimum balance between power, torque, mass and physical dimension.